Why Cruising To Alaska From Vancouver Feels Completely Different

 Cruising The Inside Passage

-cruise guests gain immediate access to the stunning inside passage by choosing Vancouver as their embarkation port.
+We gain immediate access to the stunning inside passage by choosing Vancouver as our embarkation port.
 This route is renowned for its spectacular scenery, including towering mountains, lush forests, and vibrant marine life.

-Cruising between Vancouver Island and the mainland is very scenic.
+Cruising between Vancouver Island and the mainland is very scenic and offers calmer seas.
 There are areas where land is visible on both sides.
 It’s a great place to spot humpback whales and other marine life.

-When ships cruise close to land as they do on the first and last day of a Vancouver roundtrip cruise, guests may be able to connect to cellphone towers.
-We always have cell coverage for almost a day to and from Vancouver.
+When ships cruise close to land as they do on the first and last day of a Vancouver roundtrip cruise, guests may connect with cellphone towers.

 Shorter Distance To Alaska